michaelhasey/DCGAN-and-CycleGAN-for-Image-Synthesis/README.md

-# DCGAN & CycleGAN for Image Synthesis Taskls
+# DCGAN & CycleGAN for Image Synthesis Tasks

 ## About